OTTAA-Project/ottaa_project_flutter/CONTRIBUTING.md

 #### On documentation

-* As a default, always document the source code via clear comments.

-* Comment all your classes explaining their purpose and how to implement them if required.
+As a default, always document the source code via clear comments.
+Comment all your classes explaining their purpose and how to implement them if required.

 ##### General automated documentation

-You can find the general code documentation [here]()(add link to automatic doc when ready).
-We use [Dartdoc](https://pub.dev/packages/dartdoc) to build it, please read our [quick guide to Dartdoc](/dartdoc_automatic_documentation.md) if you want to get started.
+You can find the API reference documentation [here]()(add link to automatic doc when ready).
+We use [Dartdoc](https://pub.dev/packages/dartdoc) to build it, please read our [quick guide to Dartdoc](/dartdoc_automatic_documentation.md) to get started.

+*** what should be included in API reference, what not**

 ##### Comments not included in the Dartdoc generated documentation